maximmcnair/keeptheaxesharp__old/README.md

 - [ ] As a user, I want to tag a card.
 - [ ] As a user, I want to use markup for writing cards.
 - [ ] As a user, I want to enter the question side of a card.
+- [ ] As a user, I want the app to validated my question.
 - [ ] As a user, I want to enter the answer side of a card.
+- [ ] As a user, I want the app to answer my question.
 - [ ] As a user, I want to add tags to a card.

 ### List